 Once tokens integrate with the existing global banking infrastructure and operate under sensible government regulation, they will gain the public’s trust.
-Highly optimistic observers even consider ICOs might replace Initial Public Offerings as the primary share-issuing method.
+Highly optimistic observers even consider that ICOs might replace Initial Public Offerings as the primary share-issuing method.

-At that point, our economy will be set to capitalise on the democratisation of assets which will allow even the smallest investors to buy a fraction of a booming asset.
+At that point, our economy will be set to capitalise on the democratisation of assets, which will allow even the smallest investors to buy a fraction of a booming asset.

-For more information about cryptocurrency check out our other guides here.
+For more information about cryptocurrency, check out our other guides here.